 The college will hold its last faculty town hall meeting on Thursday, Nov.
 14 before sending the recommendations to the Faculty Senate committee.
 David will receive the full set of program recommendations in December and then present her final decision to faculty and staff by late December or early 2025 under Tarrer’s timeline.

-“The edict from administration to revise the entire college curriculum in less than 12 months did not provide faculty a reasonable time frame in which to properly design curriculum,” said Joan Giroux, associate professor in the School of Visual Arts.
+“The edict from administration to revise the entire college curriculum in less than 12 months did not provide faculty a reasonable time frame in which to properly design curriculum,” said Joan Giroux, professor in the School of Visual Arts.

 Giroux said that she is concerned that changes proposed to occur by next fall will cause “significant confusion for continuing students and impact our ability to advise students.”